 It’s probably not a shock that I plan on bringing my rehearsal dinner dress for a dinner in Positano.
 I love any excuse to wear this bad boy!
 While this print is no longer available, this exact dress is available again this year in pink, navy, and white.
 I have a size 2.

 I mean, you HAVE TO wear lemons in Positano, right?!
 I bought this dress back in 2019 since I thought we were going to do this trip in 2020, and I still love it!
 If you’re currently shopping for Positano, I made this roundup of lemon print dresses and I’ve found a few cute ones since, too.
 This one reminds me of the one I have a lot, this one is only $59, and this one is selling out quickly but is so cute for wandering around during the day.

 I plan on bringing this bikini top (S) and these bikini bottoms (M) with us for Positano and Capri!
 Yes, I know this is a pricey suit – but I wanted to invest in one really great one instead of a bunch of cheap ones since I’m not in a bathing suit all that often anyway.

 When I was trying to figure out what to pack for our day trip to Capri, I realized I didn’t really have the right dress for a boat ride AND lunch/exploring.
-So I placed a last minute order on Amazon and I feel like this dress will be PERFECT!
-Super lightweight and breezy for the boat, won’t show my suit underneath at all, and I also won’t ruin it if I go in the water and then put this over my wet bathing suit.
-I got a small.
-(And yes, I will steam it before I pack it!)
+So I placed a last minute order on Amazon to get this dress.
+I didn’t wear it on the boat but I did wear it to/from the beach since it’s so lightweight!

 After we hike, we’re thinking about just hanging on a beach for a while – and this coverup will be perfect for that.
 And it was only $27!